microsoft/pxt-adafruit/docs/device.md

 ### Technical Information

 The micro:bit has been designed to be a bare-board micro controller for use by children aged 11-12.
-More information is available at the [BBC web site](http://www.microbit.co.uk/device).
+More information is available at the [Microbit Foundation web site](https://microbit.org/device).